AshCat31/AshCat31.github.io/README.md

 Open the index.html file in a web browser.
 Click anywhere on the screen to add a box at that location.
 To move a box, click and drag it while holding the Shift key.
-To connect two boxes, click on one box and then hold the Ctrl key while clicking on another box.
+To connect two boxes, hold the Ctrl key while clicking on one box and then Ctrl click on another box.
 To delete a box and its connected lines, hold the Alt key while clicking on the box.

 Credits
 This web application was created with the assistance of ChatGPT, an AI language model developed by OpenAI.
 ChatGPT provides intelligent responses and guidance throughout the development process.